okayzed/okp/README.md

 Features that are **not** implemented yet:

+* export project + Makefile

 ### original

-Some original features of ${NAME} to make it look more pythonic are:
+Some original features of okp to make it look more pythonic are:

 * `def` keyword before function names
 * `block` keyword for creating blocks